shader-slang/shader-slang.github.io/community/language-change-process.md

 The total time spent from creation of the tracking issue to when a feature is marked "stable" may vary with the complexity of a feature, but we expect that it will typically fall in the 1-3 month range.
 Even if a small feature might be proposed and implemented in a matter of days, it would need to be given sufficient time in the experimental state for community engagement and feedback before being considered for stabilization.

+## Feature Deprecation and Removal

+The process for the deprecation and removal of features follows a similar flow to that of feature additions: announce the deprecation, plan for backward compatibility, allow a waiting period for community and OWNER feedback, and then proceed with the removal.
+This process will be refined as we progress.

+In cases where an existing feature of the language (even one that was present from before this process, and that thus has no corresponding proposal) is found to be undesirable, a proposal can be made for deprecation and eventual removal of that feature.

+Superficially, proposals for deprecation and removal follow the same overall flow as feature additions.
+In particular, these proposals must be announced in the same channels, and sufficient time for community review must be given before a deprecation is "stabilized," so that it takes effect.

+Compared to purely additive features, deprecation and removal comes with a higher risk of breaking existing Slang codebases.
+As such, proposals for deprecation are expected to include detailed plans around the timeline for sunsetting a feature that is to be removed, potential impact of the removal on existing codebases, and strategies for migration of code using the feature to suitable alternatives.

+The Language Owners are expected to scrutinize proposals for deprecation with great care, and to engage with stakeholders including organizations with large Slang codebases.